isomerpages/moe-springfieldsec/_about-us/Our Organisation/Science Department.md

 _Biology Station_: Students carried out food tests on an unknown food sample to analyze its nutritional content.

 ![](/images/sci-8.jpg)
-_Food Science Station_: Students learnt about the Science behind caramelisation and popping of the corn kernels
+_Food Science Station_: Students learnt about the Science behind caramelisation and popping of the corn kernels.

+### **Science and Mathematics Educational Escape Room**

+The Science and Mathematics Educational Escape Room is a collaborative effort of the two departments to promote applied learning of scientific and mathematical concepts amongst the Secondary 1 students.

+Using the knowledge and skills acquired from their Science and Mathematics lessons, students applied their learning to solve Science and Mathematics tasks of varying difficulties.
+Clues given help the students solve the murder mystery and escape from the crime scene within the shortest time possible.
+The Science and Mathematics Educational Escape Room programme aims to engage the students by making the learning of the Sciences and Mathematics fun, exciting and meaningful.
+The activities and tasks that the students participated in help develop critical thinking skills and problem solving skills that are key in today's world.
+This programme is also one of our school's unique approach towards formative assessments and applied learning in both Science and Mathematics.